 Forecasted direct and indirect impacts of the Mid-States Corridor are calculated as changes to the No-Build Alternative.
 Incremental "other actions" were evaluated and added to the direct and indirect impacts to calculate the reasonably foreseeable cumulative effects.
-These were reviewed to determine whether these effects are significant, either as beneficial or adverse.
+These were reviewed to determine whether these effects are significant, either beneficial or adverse.
 The impacts were calculated using GIS and the economic and transportation planning modeling combination.
 Tables detailing these calculations can be found in Appendix Q. Traffic Analysis Zones (TAZs) were used to analyze the potential indirect impacts from induced growth caused by the Mid-States Corridor.
 These cumulative impacts can be found in Table 3.6-1 and summarized as:

 - Farmland.
-Direct impacts ranged from approximately 1,100 acres from Alternatives C and O, to 1,800 from B, M and P. Very minimal acreage was estimated to be lost as a result from induced growth from any of the alternatives.
-Alternatives B, C, M, and O each had less than 10 acres of indirect impacts; Alternative P had the most indirect impacts but yielded only a range of 14-17 acres.
-Incremental impacts from Other Projects were estimated at 1,000 acres and were applied consistently to all alternatives.
-The cumulative impacts ranged from near 2,100 to 3,000 acres of impacts with Alternatives C and O performing similarly and Alternatives B, M and P performing similarly.
+Direct impacts ranged from approximately 1,100 acres from Alternatives C and O, to 1,800 from B, M, and P. Direct impacts from RPA P range from 1,272 to 1,832 acres, and Alternative R could directly impact up to 146 acres.\Very minimal acreage was estimated to be lost as a result from induced growth from any of the Build Alternatives.
+Alternatives B, C, M, O and R each had less than 10 acres of indirect impacts; Alternative P and RPA P had the most indirect impacts but yielded only a range of 14-17 acres.
+Incremental impacts from Other Projects were estimated at 1,000 acres and were applied consistently to all Build Alternatives.
+The cumulative impacts ranged from nearly 2,100 to 3,000 acres of impacts with Alternatives C and O performing similarly and Alternatives B, M and P performing similarly.
 The forecast for farmland in the Study Area is to be reduced by an additional 300,000 acres by 2045; the cumulative impacts for farmland are not significant in relationship to effects of the Mid-States Corridor. - Forests.
-Direct impacts ranged from approximately 300 acres from Alternative B to nearly 2,300 acres from Alternative M. Very minimal acreage was estimated to be lost as a result from induced growth from any of the alternatives.
-Alternatives B, C, M and O each had five or less acres of indirect impacts, and Alternative P only had approximately 10 acres.
+Direct impacts ranged from approximately 300 acres from Alternative B to nearly 2,300 acres from Alternative M. Direct impacts from RPA P range from 606-874 acres, and Alternative R could directly impact up to 97 acres.
+Very minimal acreage was estimated to be lost as a result from induced growth from any of the Build Alternatives.
+Alternatives B, C, M, O and R each had five or less acres of indirect impacts, and Alternative P and RPA P only had approximately 10 acres.
 Incremental impacts from Other Projects were estimated to impact an additional 150 acres of forest.
-These were applied consistently to all alternatives.
-The cumulative impacts ranged from near 500 to 2,400 acres of impacts with alternatives ranging from least to greatest impacts in the order of B, C, P, O and M. The forecast for forest land in the Study Area could not be quantified but was projected to increase for the region.
+These were applied consistently to all Build Alternatives.
+The cumulative impacts ranged from near 500 to 2,400 acres of impacts with Build Alternatives ranging from least to greatest impacts in the order of B, C, P, O and M. The forecast for forest land in the Study Area could not be quantified but was projected to increase for the region.
 The direct impacts far exceed indirect impacts and the impacts of Other Projects.
-Alternative M and O have greatest acreage impacts.
-This metric may be less important in comparing them from the other alternatives than the impacts they have on core forests and the value of certain impacted forest areas to protected species along their routes.
-See discussion regarding (core forests in Section 3.21.
+Alternative M and O have the greatest acreage impacts.
+This metric may be less important in comparing them from the other Build Alternatives than the impacts they have on core forests and the value of certain impacted forest areas to protected species along their routes.
+See discussion regarding core forests in Section 3.21.
 The cumulative effects for forests do not generate significantly more impacts than the direct impacts.